RWLPedal/music-pcbs/LilEchoParakeet/README.md

-# Shred-Masked Distortion
+# L'il Echo Parakeet

-The *Shred-Masked Distortion* is a PCB based on the BYOC Shredder, which is based on the Marshall Shredmaster.
-This isn't a metal pedal, but it does have a heavily distorted sound.
-It's also not high gain - it barely reaches unity gain.
-So all said, it's an odd beast, but a unique sound.
+The *L'il Echo Parakeet* is a PCB based on the BYOC L'il Echo, a PT2399-based Analog Delay.
+It's a relatively straightforard delay, but I found it to be somewhat mechanical compared to other PT2399-based pedals

-This layout is named after the [Red-masked Parakeet](https://ebird.org/species/rempar) purely to indulge in the fun name.
-This parakeet is sometimes a pet, and has been introduced in Hawaii and California, but is native to Ecuador.
+This layout is named after the [Echo Parakeet](https://ebird.org/species/rempar) based on the name similarity.
+It's a Mauritian Parakeet and perhaps a slightly drab bird for a parakeet.

-If you'd like to just get started, you can go ahead and download the [gerber](https://github.com/RWLPedal/music-pcbs/raw/refs/heads/main/ShredMaskedDistortion/ShredMaskedDistortion.zip) for fabrication.
+If you'd like to just get started, you can go ahead and download the [gerber](https://github.com/RWLPedal/music-pcbs/raw/refs/heads/main/LilEchoParakeet/LilEchoParaakeet.zip) for fabrication.

 ## Bill of materials

-You can find an [interactive BOM](https://html-preview.github.io/?url=https://github.com/RWLPedal/music-pcbs/blob/main/ShredMaskedDistortion/interactive_bom.html), which contains all reference numbers, component counts, and more.
+You can find an [interactive BOM](https://html-preview.github.io/?url=https://github.com/RWLPedal/music-pcbs/blob/main/LilEchoParakeet/interactive_bom.html), which contains all reference numbers, component counts, and more.
 But it should not be neccessary for populating the pedal.

 All the components for this pedal are easily sourced.